AnonymerNiklasistanonym/MarkTeX/README.md

 ## Requirements

-*(it could be that later versions are required, but the tested versioh)*
+*(it could be that later versions are required, but the tested versions are guaranteed to work)*

 | Program | Version required | Version tested |
 | ------- | ---------------- | -------------- |